michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 >
 >If you're reading this document because you need help, and you walk away with the impression you can get it directly from the authors of this document, you are one of the idiots we are talking about.
 Don't ask us questions.
 We'll just ignore you.
 We are here to show you how to get help from people who actually know about the software or hardware you're dealing with, but 99.9% of the time that will not be us.
 Unless you know for certain that one of the authors is an expert on what you're dealing with, leave us alone and everybody will be happier.

-And to all the brave souls have risked being "pestered by idiots" by giving up their time to help their peers and the next generation of hackers, ***Danke Sch&#246;n***!
+So, to all the brave souls who have risked being "pestered by idiots" and gave their time to help their peers and the next generation of hackers, ***Danke Sch&#246;n***!